|

 arose.
 From the middle he would win the ball and split defences

-generally a superb performer.
-The central figure in the Goulding,
+The central on field figure in the Goulding,

 Mooney, Dale side.